return42/sphkerneldoc/doc/linux_src_doc/drivers/ata/pata_platform_c.rst

 - I/O Base (IORESOURCE_IO or IORESOURCE_MEM)
 - CTL Base (IORESOURCE_IO or IORESOURCE_MEM)

 .. _`__pata_platform_probe.and-optionally`:

 and optionally
 --------------

 - IRQ      (IORESOURCE_IRQ)

-        If the base resources are both mem types, the :c:func:`ioremap` is handled here.
+If the base resources are both mem types, the \ :c:func:`ioremap`\  is handled here.
 For IORESOURCE_IO, it's assumed that there's no remapping necessary.

 If no IRQ resource is present, PIO polling mode is used instead.

+..
+This file was automatic generated / don't edit.